 Implementing a credit freeze does not affect your credit whatsoever.
 In fact, the only effect that it has on your credit score is keeping it intact against potential threats from thieves.

-A credit freeze also doesn’t prevent you from receiving your free annual credit report from each of the 3 major credit bureaus so you can still request that information each year through AnnualCreditReport.com.
+A credit freeze also doesn’t prevent you from receiving your free annual credit report from each of the 3 major credit bureaus.
+You can still request that information each year through AnnualCreditReport.com.

 You’ll also still receive prescreened credit offers when you have a credit freeze in place, however, you can still opt out of those.

 Many banks will often set up alerts to detect odd spending patterns in your accounts, but you shouldn’t strictly rely on them to keep track of your money.
-Identity thieves opening new accounts and using current accounts are two separate crimes and therefore must be monitored and treated differently.
+Identity thieves opening new accounts and using current accounts are two separate crimes.
+Therefore, they must be monitored and treated differently.

 How much does it cost to freeze your credit?